MirceaUngureanu/git-commit-message-guide/README.md

 feat: Add temporary redirect for About Page
 ```
 ### Commit message with body
-If commit has breaking changes they need to be included in the breaking change footer.
+If the commit has breaking changes include them in the breaking change footer.

 Template:
 ```